ballerina-platform/ballerina-distribution/examples/graphql-interfaces/graphql_interfaces.md

 A GraphQL schema can have interfaces.
 In Ballerina, interfaces are defined using `distinct` `service` objects and the fields of the interfaces are defined as resource method definitions.
 Objects that are implementing the interfaces must implement the `resource` methods defined in the service objects.
 The Ballerina type inclusion is used to include the interface type to an object type.

-This example shows how to define an interface `Animal` and then implement the `Leopard` and `Elephant` classes using that interface.
+This example shows how to define an interface `Profile` and then implement the `Teacher` and `Student` classes using that interface.

 ::: code graphql_interfaces.bal :::